MTstateIntroStats/IntroStatActivitiesHybrid/04-A10-confidenceLevel.Rmd

 ### Handedness of male boxers continued

-We will use the male boxer study to look at what confidence means.
+In today's activity, we will use the male boxer study to look at what confidence means.

 Left-handedness is a trait that is found in about 10\% of the general population.
 Past studies have shown that left-handed men are over-represented among professional boxers [@richardson2019].
 The fighting claim states that left-handed men have an advantage in competition.
 In this random sample of 500 male professional boxers, we want to see if there is an over-prevalence of left-handed fighters.
 In the sample of 500 male boxers, 81 were left-handed.